 Flight Options from Matecaña International Airport (PEI)

-Matecaña International Airport in Pereira currently has flights from six different airlines with direct flights to and from five different destinations.
-Also, American Airlines will be the seventh airline at the airport and is adding service to/from Miami in December 2018:
+Matecaña International Airport in Pereira currently has flights from seven different airlines with direct flights to and from five different destinations.
+American Airlines was the seventh airline at the airport by adding service to/from Miami in December 2018:

 - Aerolinea de Antioquia (ADA)– Medellín and Quibdó